vlladin/cohort-six/program-guide/program-details.md

 Timeline of the 5 month program will follow these stages:

+### Phase Zero
+- Those selected for EPF6 should spend the month prior getting up to speed on the current state of the art in Ethereum protocol development.
+A great place for this is [epf.wiki](https://epf.wiki) and our [reading list](/reading.md)
+- Fellows should also make arrangements to attend EthCC, including securing a visa, if needed
 ### Phase One
-- Initial meeting with individual participants, interviewing and providing program orientation.
+- Initial meeting with individual participants and providing program orientation.
 - Initial group session, presenting the introduction to the program and areas of focus.
-- Learn about Ethereum core protocol, catch up on resources from the [study group](https://epf.wiki) and identify problems interesting to you
 - Learn about chosen problems and create a write up of a topic of interest based on input from mentors.
 ### Phase Two
 - Deep dive into identified areas.
 Learn and familiarize with previous work and current solutions.